 What is zoopharmacognosy?

-This is the scientific name for when an animal self-selects plant or mineral compounds for their health, such when a cat or dog chews grass.
-In the wild animals naturally forage in their local environment for plants, minerals and other medicinal compounds to self-medicate, either to prevent or treat disease and keep themselves healthy.
+This is the scientific name for an animal self-selecting plants for their health and well-being.
+The simplest example is a cat or dog selecting grass to chew.
+In the wild animals naturally forage in their local environment for plants and minerals to self-medicate, either to prevent or treat disease and keep themselves healthy.

 Research studies have observed self-medicative behaviour in domesticated and farm animals too.
-Most often domesticated animals don't have as much access to local plants for foraging as their wild cousins.
+Very often domesticated animals have reduced access to local plants for foraging as their wild cousins.
 The practice of providing plant extracts to domestic animals for them to instinctively select is called 'applied zoopharmacognosy', and was developed by Caroline Ingraham.
 It is an area of growing scientific research and interest.